OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 - Gcloud CLI installed on your machine
 - Git installed on your machine
 - [Unfurl](https://github.com/onecommons/unfurl){target=_blank} installed on your machine
-- Terraform installed (and authenticated) on your machine
+- Terraform installed on your machine

 ## Preparation